Getting to Merseyside Maritime Museum

 Liverpool Central station

-The Paradise Street interchange is the closest bus station, just across the road from the entrance to the Albert Dock.
-The Queen Square bus interchange is about a 15 minute walk away, or the C4 city centre bus goes from Queen Square to the Albert Dock.
+The Paradise Street interchange is the closest bus station, just across the road from the entrance to the Royal Albert Dock.
+The Queen Square bus interchange is about a 15 minute walk away, or the C4 city centre bus goes from Queen Square to the Royal Albert Dock.

-The nearest car parks are located in the Liverpool One complex opposite the entrance to the Albert Dock.
+The nearest car parks are located in the Liverpool One complex opposite the entrance to the Royal Albert Dock.
 Q-Park Strand Street has 2000 underground spaces, Q-Park Gradwell Street has 560 multi-storey spaces and Q-Park John Lewis has 580 multi-storey spaces.
-The entrance to the Strand Street car park is opposite the Albert Dock and is accessible from the centre of the road in both directions.
+The entrance to the Strand Street car park is opposite the Royal Albert Dock and is accessible from the centre of the road in both directions.
 The Gradwell Street car park is opposite BBC Radio Merseyside and the John Lewis car park is located opposite the Paradise Street bus interchange and the police station.

 Charged car and coach parking is also available at the adjacent King's Dock.